 The Board is collectively responsible for promoting Burberry’s long-term success, for setting its strategic aims, establishing the Group’s purpose and values and ensuring a framework of prudent and effective controls.

 Role of the Board

 Specific key decisions and matters have been reserved for approval by the Board.
 These include decisions on the Group’s strategy, the annual budget and operating plans, major capital expenditure and transactions, and approval of financial results.
 They also include the dividend and other capital returns, the approval of Group’s risk appetite and other governance matters.
 The matters reserved for the Board’s decision are available here.

-The Chairman, Senior Independent Director and Chief Executive Officer have defined roles and responsibilities, which set out the scope of their roles:
+The Chair, Senior Independent Director and Chief Executive Officer have defined roles and responsibilities, which set out the scope of their roles: